syncfusion-content/maui-docs/MAUI/ComboBox/UI-Customization.md

 ### Customize the DropDown item text

-DropDown items can be customized using the [DropDownItemFontAttributes], [DropDownItemFontFamily], [DropDownItemFontSize] and [DropDownItemTextColor] properties.
+DropDown items can be customized using the [DropDownItemFontAttributes], [DropDownItemFontFamily], [DropDownItemFontSize], and [DropDownItemTextColor] properties.

 {% tabs %}
 {% highlight xaml %}